- No products in the cart.

-Mix filler will a small amount of clean water and stir to a smooth, creamy consistency.
-Dip 2 inch of the edge of the filling knife into the spackle and apply a thin layer on the wall in one horizontal stroke.
+Mix filler with a small amount of clean water and stir to a smooth, creamy consistency.
+Dip 2 inches of the edge of the filling knife into the spackling paste and apply a thin layer on the wall in one horizontal stroke.
 Press firmly to ensure that the mud fills the screw hole.

 PRO TIP: The coats shrink as they dry.

-Without adding any additonal spackle make a second stroke perpendicular to your first stroke using a putty knife to flatten out the mud.
+Without adding any additional spackling paste, make a second stroke perpendicular to your first stroke using a putty knife to flatten out the mud.

 PRO TIP: Make just one run.
 Multiple runs may have a counterproductive effect, wiping mud out of the screw hole.